WordPressUtilities/wpuimportfolder/README.md

 How to use
 ---

-* Create a new folder in your "uploads/" folder.
+* Create a new folder named "import" in your "uploads/" folder.
 * Add the files you wish to import.
 * Go to the "Import folder" admin page.
 * Choose the destination post type for these files.